🌸 Noire Henro-san: Return to the Path

 This is a group of bus pilgrims who suddenly appeared at the temple.
 So many pilgrims at one time changes the feel of the temple grounds.
 The sounds and activities are amped up a bit, especially at the temple office.
 Often one person will take the rest of the group’s stamp books and wait in line to get them stamped.
 It leaves everyone else to do their prayers and saves time for the group coordinator I am sure.

 It can be a long wait for a single pilgrim like me.
-A few times at temples, the calligrapher will notice and summon me to the front of the “line” in the midst of signing of a pile of books and take care of my stamp book. 🕉️
+A few times at temples, the calligrapher will notice and summon me to the front of the “line” in the midst of signing a pile of books to take care of my stamp book. 🕉️

 A resting spot for ohenros near one of the city temples in Imabari.